fortrabbit/docs/11.concepts/logs.md

 You want to know about traffic patterns of your website.
 The Apache logs provide a detailed record of server activity, including requests for files, HTTP error codes, and other important information.
 These logs can be used to troubleshoot issues and monitor server performance.

-## Cron logs
+## Worker and cron logs

-Your [cron job](/9.components/6.crons.md) is crashing.
+Your [worker or cron job](/9.components/7.workers-crons.md) is crashing.
 You want to know why.
-Use the cron logs to see what your crons have been doing.

-## Worker logs

-Your [worker job](/9.components/7.workers.md) is crashing.
-You want to know why.
-Use the worker logs to see what your workers have been doing.
+Use the logs to see what your workers have been doing.

 ## Log files in your CMS or framework